 During the period of the program, visiting students are considered Penn students in the College of Liberal and Professional Studies (LPS).
 You are advised to become familiar with Penn policies as they do apply to you during this period.
 The main source for these policies is the Pennbook.

-After submitting your Intent to Enroll form, you will receive a letter from the Registrar's office within 10-15 days with instructions and the Setup Code for your PennKey.
+After submitting your Statement of Committal, you will receive a letter from the Registrar's office within 10-15 days with instructions and the Setup Code for your PennKey.
 A PennKey is your personal username required to access protected electronic resources at Penn including your student account, Blackboard courseware, grades, library resources and Penn email account.
 You are required to set up your PennKey in order to fully participate in the summer abroad program.

 Once you have a PennKey, enter your contact information, particularly an email address, in the Penn Directory so that you will receive all necessary communications.
 You may view your student account by logging in to PennInTouch.